What is Throughput? How is it calculated? Get to know real-world scenarios to gain a deep understanding and boost your software’s performance.

 With over 16 years of experience and a global presence, Abstracta is a leading technology solutions company with offices in the United States, Chile, Colombia, and Uruguay.
 We specialize in software development, AI-driven innovations & copilots, and end-to-end software testing services.

-We believe that actively bonding ties propels us further and helps us enhance our clients’ software.
-That’s why we’ve forged robust partnerships with industry leaders like Microsoft, Datadog, Tricentis, Perforce BlazeMeter, and Saucelabs, empowering us to incorporate cutting-edge technologies.
+We believe that actively bonding ties propels us further.
+That’s why we’ve forged robust partnerships with industry leaders like Microsoft, Datadog, Tricentis, Perforce BlazeMeter, and Saucelabs, empowering us to incorporate cutting-edge technologies. technologies.

 Our holistic approach enables us to support you across the entire software development life cycle.

-Visit our Performance Testing Services page and contact us to discuss how we can help you improve your system’s performance.
+Visit our Performance Testing Services page and contact us to enhance your system’s performance!

 Follow us on Linkedin & X to be part of our community!